NLTP/Rules/README.md

 ___
 ### Article XII - Votes, Vetoes, VONC’s, & Rule Changes
 #### _Section A - Votes_
-- (1) Voting on official league business will be done via the captains’ chat (a private discord channel) for most issues, and via private message to the NLTP commissioners on sensitive issues.
+- (1) Voting on official league business will be done via the captains’ chat (a private discord channel) for most issues, and via private message to the NLTP CRC on sensitive issues.
    - (a) Votes may also be collected through forms or via the TToC_Bot
 - (2) Only NLTP captains, or official co-captains in the event the captain is unavailable and with prior approval from the CRC, are allowed to formally vote on issues.
 - (3) The people who will be able to access the captains’ group chat will be the following: